dmbarbour/glas/docs/GlasApps.md

 ## Foreign Function Interface (FFI)

-The only FFI of relevance for system integration is the C FFI.
-In context of transactions, our best option is to commit to call C functions between transactions.
-I propose an API that involves streaming commands to FFI threads.
-Operations can be pipelined: a transaction can commit a sequence of commands to perform, wiring inputs to outputs without further intervention.
-To simplify memory safety and crash recovery, FFI threads may run in an attached process.
+The only FFI of any relevance for system integration is calling functions on a ".so" or ".dll" using the C ABI.
+C doesn't have any native support for transactions, but we can freely buffer a sequence of C calls to run between transactions.
+To ensure sequencing, I propose to stream commands and queries to FFI threads.
+These FFI threads may run in separate OS processes to control risk.
+To mitigate latency, a simple environment can pipeline outputs from one C call as inputs to the next without intervention.

 A viable API:

 * `sys.ffi.*`
   * `new(Hint) : FFI` - Return a runtime-scoped reference to a new FFI thread.
-Hint guides integration, such as whether to start a new process or attach to a named process, or where to run in a distributed runtime.
-  * `run(FFI, Cmd)` - Enqueue a command in the FFI thread, drops any result (including status feedback).
-  * `eval(FFI, Cmd, Var)` - Enqueue a command in the FFI thread, record future return value into local Var.
-  * `fork(FFI) : FFI` - Returns a clone of the FFI thread.
-This copies the local vars, including pending results, then enqueues a command to copy the thread-local environment and construct a new OS thread.
-  * `status(FFI) : FFIStatus` - current status of FFI:
-    * *ready* - the FFI thread is halted in a good state, can receive more requests.
-    * *busy* - FFI thread is working in the background, or perhaps stuck on a mutex.
-    * *error:(text:Message, ...)* - the FFI thread halted in a bad state, some hint for cause.
-  * `var.read(FFI, Var) : Data` - Receive result from a prior command.
-Will diverge if not available.
-  * `var.drop(FFI, Var)` - Remove a current or pending result from this FFI.
-Memory management.
-  * `var.list(FFI) : List of Var` - Browse your local environment!
-  * `var.status(FFI, Var) : VarStatus` - A status per variable:
-    * *undefined* - variable was either dropped or never defined
-    * *uncommitted* - the command to set this variable has not been committed
-    * *pending* - operation is queued, running, perhaps waiting on a mutex, etc..
-    * *available* - data is ready, can ask for it immediately
-    * *failed* - command failed or could not be started due to prior failure.
-See FFI status!
-  * `cmd.load.lib(SharedObject, Symbols) : Cmd` - load ".so" or ".dll" into environment.
-    * *Symbols* - a list of names to export.
-Eventually, I might also want aliases.
-  * `cmd.load.csrc(Text, Symbols) : Cmd` - compile C functions in memory for use in future commands.
-  * `cmd.load.chdr(Text, IncludeName) : Cmd` - for use in `#include <IncludeName>` directives.
-  * `cmd.invoke(Symbol) : Cmd` - run previously loaded command; assumes `void (*)()` interface.
-  * `cmd.cscript(Text, Symbol) : Cmd` - compile C code, invoke Symbol, then free the generated code.
-Users should be careful around the lifespan of function pointers to this code, e.g. for threads or callbacks.
-  * `cmd.env.*` - commands on the FFI's thread-local envronment.
-Commands are buffered and pipelined, so it isn't a problem to send a large number of gets and sets followed by running more commands.
-     * `push(Data, Type) : Cmd` - add to environment's data stack
-     * `pop() : Cmd` - remove and return from environment's data stack
-     * `set(Name) : Cmd` - pop from data stack into named register
-     * `get(Name) : Cmd` - copy from named register onto data stack
-     * `peek(N)` - returns copy of top N items from data stack if N>0, or all items if N is 0.
-     * `read(List of Name) : Cmd` - returns copy of listed registers, or all registers if list is empty.

-Only `void(*)()` functions can be invoked.
-However, these operations will receive access to a thread-local environment through a simple API with methods such as `env_push_int(42)`.
-This environment can be used to receive arguments, return results, or pipeline simple data (including pointers) from one command to another.
-This environment is copied when the FFI is forked, but the heap and library globals are shared.

-Instead of awkward FFI adapter libraries, we'll leverage [Tiny C Compiler (TCC)](https://bellard.org/tcc/) to let users define adapters and utility code inline.
-Reusable utilities or commands can be written using 'cmd.load.csrc', while single-use commands can be expressed via 'cmd.cscript'.
-The original TCC is a bit awkward for this, but [a recent version](https://github.com/frida/tinycc/tree/main) simplifies things with callbacks to redirect `#include` directives and resolve symbols.
-With 'cmd.load.chdr' we can conveniently declare our APIs for use in csrc or cscript.

-I imagine a C script might have a form similar to:

-        #include <myapi>
-        int utility_fn(...) { ... }
-        void do() {
-            int x = env_pop_int();
-            ...
-            env_push_binary_bycopy(&buffer, bufflen);
-        }

-This API incurs moderate overhead for transactions, serialization, and JIT compilation.
-This should be negligible for long-running or infrequent operations, but it does impact fast operations at high-frequencies.
-In those cases, users might need to push a little bit more application logic into the C source, running an indefinite loop or starting some background threads.

-A remaining question: what should we do with stdin, stdout, and stderr of the FFI process?

-*Note:* The Hint and SharedObject types may be runtime specific.
-We may be relying on configuration-provided adapters for portability!
+Hint guides integration, such as creating or attaching to a process, or which node in a distributed runtime.
+The FFI thread will start with with a fresh environment and must link definitions before calling them.
+  * `run(FFI, Cmd)` - Enqueue a command in the FFI thread.
+  * `eval(FFI, Qry, Var)` - Enqueue a query in the FFI thread.
+The future result is stored to Var.
+If that Var is already in use, it is implicitly dropped and replaced.
+  * `fork(FFI) : FFI` - Clone the FFI thread.
+The clone gets copy of query results and the remote thread-local environment (stack and registers), and runs in a new thread.
+Buffers and heap are shared.
+  * `status(FFI) : FFIStatus` - recent status of FFI thread:
+    * *uncommitted* - initial status for a 'new' or 'fork' FFI.
+    * *busy* - ongoing activity in the background - setup, commands, or queries
+    * *ready* - FFI thread is halted in a good state, can receive more requests.
+    * *error:(text:Message, ...)* - FFI thread is halted in a bad state and cannot receive any more commands or queries.
+The error is a dict with at least a text message.
+The FFI cannot receive any more commands or queries.
+  * `var.*` - access the local store for query results.
+The Var may be any plain old data.
+    * `read(FFI, Var) : Data` - Receive result from a prior query.
+Will diverge if not *ready*.
+    * `drop(FFI, Var)` - Remove current or pending result from FFI.
+    * `list(FFI) : List of Var` - Browse your local environment.
+    * `status(FFI, Var) : VarStatus` - A status per variable:
+      * *undefined* - variable was dropped or never defined
+      * *uncommitted* - query will run between transactions
+      * *pending* - query enqueued, result in the future
+      * *ready* - data is ready, can read it immediately
+      * *error:(text:Message, ...)* - query problem.
+Does not stop the FFI thread.
+      * *canceled* - FFI thread halted before running query.
+See FFI status.
+  * `qry.*` - query the FFI environment.
+Queries are read-only, but there is some risk of breaking things when trying to read pointers beyond their length.
+    * `stack(N) : Qry` - read top N items from stack, or full stack if N is zero.
+    * `stack.at(N) : Qry` - read zero-indexed element from top of stack
+    * `reg(Reg) : Qry` - read a register by name
+  * `ptr.*` - When a pointer value is queried, the abstract, runtime-scoped Ptr type guards against accidents, such as sending a pointer to the wrong FFI process.
+    * `null() : Ptr` -  special case, can use NULL with any FFI thread.
+    * `addr(FFI, Ptr) : Int` - address according to intptr_t.
+Asserts same FFI process.
+    * `cast(FFI, Int) : Ptr` - cast address to pointer.
+Unsafe, but clearly intentional.
+  * `cmd.*` - manipulate the FFI environment.
+A failed command will generally result in an 'error' state for the FFI thread.
+    * `link.*`- when looking for a symbol, linked last is searched first.
+      * `lib(SharedObject) : Cmd` - load a ".so" or ".dll" into environment (e.g. via dlopen).
+        * *SharedObject* - runtime specific; runtime can check config, translate to file path.
+      * `c.src(Text) : Cmd` - JIT compile a C source text that defines reusable utility functions.
+      * `c.hdr(Text, APIName) : Cmd` - TCC will redirect `#include <APIName>` to this text.
+    * `call(Symbol, TypeHint) : Cmd` - Call a previously loaded symbol using the data stack.
+      * *TypeHint* - initially, `"fip-i"`, a compact string like `"fip-i"`.
+Interpreted as `int (*)(float, int, void*)`, and taking the top of stack as the first argument.
+Assumes '`__cdecl`' as the default.
+This is extensible, e.g. we can support `stdcall:"fip-i"` if needed.
+    * `withc(Text, Cmd) : Cmd` - JIT the C source, run Cmd in scope scope of the C symbols, then free the memory.
+Users should be cautious regarding lifespan, e.g. for callbacks and threads.
+    * `ctrl.*` - simple control code.
+      * `dip(N, Cmd) : Cmd` - temporarily hide top N items from data stack while running Cmd.
+      * `seq(List of Cmd) : Cmd` - run commands in a sequence.
+No-op is expressed as empty seq.
+      * `cond(Cmd, Cmd) : Cmd` - pop top item from data stack.
+If non-zero, run lhs, otherwise rhs.
+      * `loop(Reg, Cmd) : Cmd` - repeat Cmd while a specified Reg is non-zero.
+Cmd *must* store to Reg.
+    * `data.*` -
+      * `copy(N) : Cmd` - copy top N items on data stack
+      * `drop(N) : Cmd` - drop top N items on data stack
+      * `move(Text) : Cmd` - ad hoc stack manipulations, e.g. `"abc-abcabc"` will copy three items, while `"xy-yx"` is a swap.
+Stores then loads temporary registers 'a' to 'z'.
+In this notation, 'a' is top of stack.
+      * `store(List of Reg) : Cmd` - move from stack to a named register.
+In this case 'register' is effectively a local variable (but I'm already using 'Var' for the runtime side).
+An FFI thread can use a few hundred if necessary.
+        * *Reg* - register names should be short texts.
+The runtime may translate them to indices within an array.
+      * `load(List of Reg) : Cmd` - copy items from registers to data stack.
+Error if undefined.
+      * `push(List of Data, TypeHint)` - add data to stack.
+Pushed in reverse order, such that top of stack is head of list.
+TypeHint is a simple text like `"ibfp"` for 'int, buffer, float, pointer' to guide interpretation.
+      * `bfr.*` - A binary or text argument can be pushed as a buffer, and a query will copy buffer back to the user as a binary.
+Reference counted in the FFI environment.
+        * *impl* - `struct buffer { atomic_int refct; void* data; size_t size; void* (*realloc)(void*, size_t); }`.
+        * *C strings* - to keep it simple, we'll overallocate then addend a NULL byte.
+        * *call* - a buffer may be used as a pointer argument to 'call'.
+We decref *after* the call.
+        * `alloc() : Cmd` - (`i-b`) allocate a new buffer of given size.
+        * `realloc() : Cmd` - (`bi-b`) resize buffer.
+Be careful about concurrent use.
+        * `dup() : Cmd` - (`b-b`) allocates a fresh buffer with the same content
+        * `len() : Cmd` - (`b-i`) obtain length from buffer.
+This is length of data, does not include extra NULL bytes.
+        * `ptr() : Cmd` - (`b-p`) obtain pointer from buffer.
+* *TypeHint* - A compact representation of types for efficient interaction with FFI.
+  * 'b' - buffer.
+This is used to push or query binaries and texts.
+We'll implicitly cast a buffer to a pointer for a call, deferring decref until after the call returns.
+  * 'p' - pointer. '`void*`'.
+The runtime abstracts pointers to guard against some accident, but it's even better to shove pointers into registers and never send them to the runtime.
+The referent type is not tracked, so it's something users must be careful with.
+  * Integers - the API will use lower-case for signed types, upper-case for unsigned.
+Sign is relevant when we push or query numbers, as the glas system uses a variable-width integer encoding and negatives are in one's complement.
+If we attempt to push a number outside the range, we'll reject that transaction and raise an error.
+    * y,Y - int8, uint8
+    * s,S - int16, uint16
+    * w,W - int32, uint32
+    * q,Q - int64, uint64
+    * i,I - int, unsigned int
+    *   Z - size_t
+  * 'f' float, 'd' double.
+On the runtime side, we use exact rational numbers.
+Conversion to floating point is lossy.
+Conversion to rationals is exact except for not-a-number or infinities.
+Those cases result in a query error, including the original float as a binary.
+To avoid automatic conversions, users could instead encode floats into a buffer.
+  * Void type - implicit.
+A call to a function of type `void (*)(int, size_t)` would use TypeHint `"iZ-"`.

+For calls, we can use [libffi](https://en.wikipedia.org/wiki/Libffi).
+The TypeHint options are influenced by what libffi supports.
+For the C JIT, we can use the [Tiny C Compiler (TCC)](https://bellard.org/tcc/). *Note:* I'd use a [recent version](https://github.com/frida/tinycc/tree/main) that lets callbacks redirect `#include` and resolve missing symbols.

+*Aside:* We should probably redirect stdin, stdout, and stderr per FFI process.
+But I'm not sure what to do with them in general.
+Perhaps make them available via runtime reflection APIs.
+In the runtime's web interface, we can present an xterm.js per attached FFI process.

 ## Content-Addressed Storage and Glas Object (Low Priority!)